Kirsty (the Holyrood baby) and P1 assessment

 On 12th May 2016, thanks to Holyrood magazine, a fictional baby called Kirsty was born in one of Scotland’s most deprived communities.
 In a letter introducing Kirsty, Holyrood’s editor challenges all Scottish parliamentarians to improve her life chances over the next five years.
 Closing the attainment gap is, of course, central to this aim.
 And five years from now, Kirsty will be just about to start school.

-Let’s assume that all goes to plan and Kirsty sits the P1 national assessment due to be introduced in 2017.
+Let’s assume that all goes to plan and Kirsty sits the P1 national assessment.
 Armed with this information on her pupils’ literacy and numeracy ‘readiness’, Kirsty’s teacher can get started on the three Rs.
-With thirty-odd small children cooped up in a confined space – all at very different developmental stages, and many far from ready to settle down behind a desk – this isn’t an easy task so her school probably groups pupils by ability.
-And, since disadvantaged children usually lag behind their more fortunate peers in most aspects of development, including those underpinning acdemic ‘readiness’, Kirsty has an above-average chance of of ending up in the ‘slow group’.
+With twenty-odd small children cooped up in a confined space – all at very different developmental stages, and many far from ready to settle down behind a desk – this isn’t an easy task so her school probably groups pupils by ability.
+And, since disadvantaged children usually lag behind their more fortunate peers in most aspects of development, including those underpinning academic ‘readiness’, Kirsty has an above-average chance of of ending up in the ‘slow group’.

 This doesn’t bode well.
 Despite the anodyne names teachers give to ability groups, five-year-old children quickly work out which is ‘top’ and which ‘bottom’.
 And this early academic ranking soon affects their self-image as learners, their attitude to school … and the school’s attitude to them.
 It’s well-established that an unintended consequence of a too-early focus on academic work is the creation of self-fulfilling prophecies.